VynM/Comutations/blog/posts/2018-05-25-00Introduction.md

 n <<= (Set m left right) = n == m || (n < m && n <<= left) || (n > m && n <<= right)
 ```

 Finally, we are ready to define permutations!
 We will not restrict permutations to arrangements of $[n]$ (partly because this is difficult to do, and partly because we will certainly have to revise this definition later).
 A permutation is just a list then, for a list (in Haskell) is naturally ordered from its first element to its last.
 But it is a list in which elements do not repeat.
 So once again, we have to define a type for permutations and then write a function that constructs only valid permutations.
 To define a permutation, we simply wrap a list in a constructor.
-Rather than using a data declaration, we will use a <a href="https://wiki.haskell.org/Type#Type_and_newtype" title="HaskellWiki – Type and newtype" target="_blank">newtype</a>.
+Rather than using a data declaration, we will use a <a href="https://wiki.haskell.org/Type#Type_and_newtype" title="Type and newtype – HaskellWiki" target="_blank">newtype</a>.
 ```{.haskell}
 newtype Perm t = Perm [t] deriving
 ```